-A master's student may register for this title to comply with the program's one-semester-out-of-three registration requirements.
+A master's student may register for this title to comply with continuous registration requirements.
+Registration for this title constitutes full-time status.

-Higher Education Finance
+Higher Education Finance and Technology

 An overview of issues related to the financing of higher education, including the nature of educational costs, state and federal finance policy, economic perspectives, basic concepts of budgeting, and the implications of financing on college access and affordability.
+The course focuses on the benefits of contemporary technology systems and its ethical usage to enhance financial and organizational effectiveness.